Properly Addressing Sexual Harassment Claims

 Going to work in an environment where you know you are safe and will not have your rights violated is a right all workers in our country enjoy.
 Most New Jersey employers understand this and do what they can to prevent sexual harassment, but may nevertheless find themselves accused of harassing an employee or failing to take action against harassment.

-At Hamilton Law Firm, P.C., we counsel clients on the finer points of New Jersey and federal statutes regarding employment law and the rights of employees and employers, including one of the most insidious forms of illegal activity in the workplace: sexual harassment.
+At Hamilton Law Firm, P.C., attorney Ayesha Hamilton counsels clients on the finer points of New Jersey and federal statutes regarding employment law and the rights of employees and employers, including one of the most insidious forms of illegal activity in the workplace: sexual harassment.

-We take a stand in harassment cases, making sure justice is served and that further abuse is stopped dead in its tracks.
-We encourage you to call us at 800-742-1490 if you’d like to see the same action in your case.
+Ayesha takes a stand in harassment cases, making sure justice is served and that further abuse is stopped dead in its tracks.
+She encourages you to call her Princeton, New Jersey office at 800-742-1490 if you’d like to see the same action in your case.

 Sexual Harassment Overview